ittner/signal-sticker-tool/README.md

 Any other top-level element present in this file will be ignored and preserved through updates, so it is safe to add them for e.g. extra data used by an automatic sticker conversion tool.

-Creating a `stickers.yaml` manually for every pack can a tedious process but `signal-sticker-tool` can generate one automatically from the information already available.
+Creating a `stickers.yaml` manually for every pack may be a tedious process, but `signal-sticker-tool` can generate one automatically from the information that is already available.
 After copying the images to the pack directory, just enter into it and run `signal-sticker-tool init`.
 Example:

     $ cd dinner-reactions
     $ signal-sticker-tool init --title "Dinner reactions" --author "Samwise Gamgee"